On Data-Driven Stochastic Output-Feedback Predictive Control: Numerical Example

+We compare two schemes: I) Algorithm \ref{alg:datadrivenSMPC} with disturbance measurement.
+II) Algorithm \ref{alg:datadrivenSMPC} with disturbance estimation.
+In the data collection phase of Scheme I), we record an input-output-disturbance trajectory of 1000 steps; while in Scheme II), only the input-output trajectory is recorded and further used to estimate the disturbance realizations via \eqref{eq:least_square_w}.

-The terminal ingredients $P$, $\Gamma$, $\gamma$, and $\Zf^0$ are determined by the data-driven procedure proposed in Section~\ref{sec:terminal}.
-Specifically, we generate a 22-step input-output trajectory with initial condition $z_{\ini}=0_{\dimz\times 1}$ and a sequence of random inputs and disturbances.
-Then, we construct the data matrices \eqref{eq:data}.
-Observe that the condition \eqref{eq:restrictCondition} does not hold for this system while the generated data satisfies Assumption~\ref{ass:sufficient_data}.
-For sake of comparison, we also generate a 22-step input-output trajectory with the same inputs and initial condition without disturbance.
-We observe that for this data Assumption~\ref{ass:sufficient_data} is not satisfied.
+We use the first 22 recorded input-output data pairs and the measured/estimated disturbances to determine the terminal ingredients $P$, $\Gamma$, $\gamma$, and $\Zf$ for the two schemes by the data-driven procedure outlined in Section~\ref{sec:terminal}.
+Observe that $\Tini\cdot \dimy = \dimx$ does not hold for this system since $2 \cdot 3\neq 4$ while the generated data satisfies Assumption~\ref{ass:sufficient_data}.
+For the sake of comparison, we also generate a 22-step input-output trajectory with the same inputs and initial condition without disturbance.
+We observed that for this data Assumption~\ref{ass:sufficient_data} is not satisfied.
 This indicates that in the presence of disturbances, the data requirement condition of Assumption~\ref{ass:sufficient_data} is less restrictive than in the disturbance-free case.